 Check authenticity with Ledger applications

-- Connect your Ledger device to any of Ledger’s applications to verify its authenticity.
+- Connect your Ledger device to Ledger Live to verify its authenticity.

 - Genuine Ledger devices hold a secret key that is set during manufacture.